vulich/517ApplicationProject/milestone_1/README.md

 # Milestone 1
 ## Dataset
 The dataset used in this project relates the rating of 1,600 Vinho Verde red wines to their chemical properties.
 Each wine is rated from 0 to ten, using the median rating from at least 3 wine experts.
 Each wine had its fixed acidity, volatile acidity, citric acid, residual sugar, chlorides, free sulfur dioxide, total sulfur dioxide, density, pH, sulphates, and alcohol measured in a lab.
 The goal of this milestone is to use a regression model to predict the ratings based on a wine's chemical properties.
+Having a way to predict wine ratings from the chemical properties of wine would be useful because it would allow vineyards to predict how a wine will be rated and give them a more scientific approach to improving their wines by altering their process to create wine with chemical properties predicted to be good.
 ## Statistics
 First, I computed statistics on the wine ratings.
 I found that most of the wine ratings were clustered around 5-7.